sreekar2858/Agent-Connect/README.md

-# Crypto Price Agent
+# Agent Connect

-A FastAPI-based service that fetches real-time cryptocurrency prices and trends using Google's Gemini AI, with automated notifications via Pushcut.
+Agent Connect is a FastAPI-based platform that enables secure, real-time two-way communication between mobile devices and PCs using AI agents.
+Send queries from your phone and receive intelligent responses or notifications, seamlessly bridging your devices.

 ## Features